-1. Stop the engine and remove the key from the panel.

-2. Put a container under the heat exchanger drain plug A to collect coolant.

-3. Remove the cap A and the plug B.
+- 1. Stop the engine and remove the key from the panel. - 2.
+Put a container along with a hose under the drain plug B located at the bottom of the water cooling box to collect coolant.
+Remove the filler cap to ease draining flow.

-4. Drain off all coolant.
-Drain off the recovery tank and the hoses.

-5. Insert a hose into the heat exchanger filler port B. Rinse with fresh water until water which flows from the drain port A is clean.

-6. Reinstall the drain plug A and fill with coolant to the correct level.
+- 3. Drain off all coolant.
+Empty the recovery container as well as the hoses used in the process. - 4.
+Insert a hose into the heat exchanger filler port.
+Rinse with fresh water until water which flows from the drain port is clean. - 5.
+Reinstall the drain plug and fill with coolant to the correct level.